gnramsay/trekpedia/README.md

 * Take the JSON file created in the previous step, and dump the episode names for each series to a separate json file, with some Series metadata
+  * Discovery and Prodigy need special treatment as their markup seems to follow no logic know to man, God or Vulcan.

 ## Installation